-Including King Edward VII's love for women and the high life
+Including his King Edward VII's love for women and the high-life.

 He lost his virginity to an Irish actress